 12. The Canals of Little Venice

-Little Venice is a very cute area in London near Paddington Station where I used to live.
-It is a series of canals that head up to Camden and extremely cute.
-There are several very cute wrought iron bridges, picturesque houseboats and even a small garden on the canal front.
+Little Venice is a charming area in London near Paddington Station where I used to live.
+It is a series of canals that head up to Camden and are extremely cute.
+There are several charming wrought iron bridges, picturesque houseboats and even a small garden on the canal front.

-Whilst Little Venice doesn’t offer completely direct sunset views you are in West London so the canal can become lit by some amazing skies.
+Whilst Little Venice doesn’t offer forthright sunset views you are in West London so the canal can become lit by some amazing skies.

-These two boats feature cute and quirky bars and some great Australian themed food.
-They share a 50 metre open deck that is perfect for watching the sunset colours over the Grand Union Canal (the name of the canal portion in Little Venice).
+These two boats feature cute and quirky bars and some great Australian-themed food.
+They share a 50 metre open deck perfect for watching the sunset colors over the Grand Union Canal (the name of the canal portion in Little Venice).

 13. Oxo Tower

 The Oxo Tower has a bar, restaurant, and brasserie on its 8th floor.
 The bar at the Oxo Tower is one of my favorites.
 It has fantastic floor-to-ceiling views and an outdoor terrace and is a great place to watch sunsets in London.